luismartinezs/restaurant-reservation-system/README.md

 # Run development server
 npm dev
 # Build and deploy app locally
-npm build && npm preview
+npm build && npm start
 # You can also run the above commands with pnpm or yarn, e.g.:
 pnpm install
 pnpm dev
-pnpm build && pnpm preview
+pnpm build && pnpm start
 ```

 ## Emulate database

-To come
+There's not database emulation.
+As this is just a prototype, the same database is used locally and in the live environment.
+In a real site a separate database would be needed for development and testing, and a locally emulated database should be spinned.

 ## Code generation

-- Run `pnpm plop` to scaffold new components or pages (not yet set up)
+- ~~Run `pnpm plop` to scaffold new components or pages~~ (no code generation used in this project)

 ## Testing

-(no tests yet)
+- Run `pnpm vitest` to run unit tests

-- Run `pnpm test` to run all tests
+- Run `pnpm e2e` to run end-to-end tests (no e2e tests setup currently except for a sanity test)

 ## Pre-commit hooks

 - `pnpm lint` without errors
-- All tests must pass
+- ~~All tests must pass~~ disabling tests because it takes too long to run
 - Commit message must follow `commitlint` specs

+## Deployment pipelines

+- Unit and e2e tests run fore every attempt to push to or merge pull request to main branch (non blocking)

 ## Project requirements